Charles H. Lundquist College of Business

 PhD students receive financial support in the form of an appointment as a graduate employee.
 For 2015–16, typical appointments were 0.49 FTE and carried a stipend of approximately $19,00 plus waiver of tuition, and summer support of approximately $5,000 for newly admitted students.
 Graduate employees may assist faculty members in research and teaching and assume responsibility for teaching undergraduate business courses.
 Inquiries concerning the program should be addressed to the Lundquist College of Business director of doctoral programs.

-In addition to fulfilling Graduate School requirements, a student enrolled in an advanced degree program is required to maintain a GPA of 3.00 for graduate courses that are counted toward the business degree.
+In addition to fulfilling Division of Graduate Studies requirements, a student enrolled in an advanced degree program is required to maintain a GPA of 3.00 for graduate courses that are counted toward the business degree.
 Students whose GPAs fall below 3.00 in a graduate college of business degree program are automatically placed on probation.
 Their continued enrollment is subject to review by the director of the program.

 Students may formally appeal disqualification or other decisions relevant to their academic performance or program.
 A description of the probation policy and appeal procedures is available from the director of the program.